 In his Autobiography Waging Heavy Peace, Young candidly admits that the lyrics of his song Alabama deserved the criticism of the late singer Lynyrd Skynyrd because of the condescending tone, lack of judgment and inaccuracy of the song in general.

 It’s a pity that Van Zant could not hear these “excuses”, since he died in the famous plane crash that decimated the group in 1977, three days after the launch of their fifth album, ironically entitled Street Survivor.
-The accident also takes life to Steve and Cassie Gaines, brothers and sisters and respectively the group’s lead guitarist and backing vocalists.
-The other members of the group fare miraculously with serious injuries, but do not put their lives in danger.
+The accident also took the lives of Steve and Cassie Gaines, brothers and sisters and respectively the group’s lead guitarist and backing vocalists.
+The other members of the group fared miraculously with serious injuries, but that did not put their lives in danger.

-It will take more than a decade for the group to reform with several original members such as Gary Rossington, Billy Powell, Leon Wilkeson and Artimus Pyle to which will be added the guitarist Ed King and Van Zant’s younger brother Johnny.
+It took more than a decade for the group to reform with several original members such as Gary Rossington, Billy Powell, Leon Wilkeson and Artimus Pyle to which will be added the guitarist Ed King and Van Zant’s younger brother Johnny for the current tour.

 In all, it’s 14 studio albums that the group has given us between 1973 and 2012, the most recent titled Last of a Dyin’ Breed, whic represents well and truly what the group has gone through in the course of the last decades.